Posted On: April 23, 2010 by The Berniard Law Firm

 The important question is then, when does a duty exist?
 Generally speaking, people and entities have a duty to act reasonably in every particular circumstance.
 Reasonableness can be difficult to define and it often depends on the relationship between the parties.
 For example, a taxi cab driver may have a duty to exercise more care in driving their fares than someone dropping a friend off at work.
 Sometimes state or federal laws and regulations help to define when a duty exists.
 If a party has violated a legally defined duty, bringing a successful negligence claim against them may be easier.

-This rule is pretty specific.
-It requires that commercial drivers be very careful if their visibility or traction is affected negatively by weather or other adverse road conditions.
-Theymust slow down, and if the conditions are bad enough they must pull off the road and not drive until it is safe.
+The federal government requires that commercial drivers be very careful if their visibility or traction is affected negatively by weather or other adverse road conditions.
+Commercial drivers must slow down, and if the conditions are bad enough they must pull off the road and not drive until it is safe.

 Because of this rule it would be easier to prove liability if a commercial driver does not use extreme condition as required.
 As an example, if the driver of a big rig were to decide not to pull over during a rain and hail storm and then started to hydroplane, causing an accident where another driver was killed, the survivors of the deceased driver would very likely be able to collect damages in a lawsuit against the big rig driver and/or his employer.
 The duty element of a negligence claim would already be established.
 As such, at the very least, the defendant driver would need to explain why he did not pull over and why his decision to not pull over qualified as "extreme caution" as required by the law.